 At the level of Covasna County, the largest amount of industrial waste resulted from wood processing, followed by agricultural waste, respectively municipal waste.
 Covasna is one of the most important spa areas in Romania.
-The Romanian network of tourist reception units is unevenly spread, the highest concentration being registered in Brasov County (17.9 in 2018), and the lowest in Covasna County.
+However, the concentration of the network of tourist reception units in Covasna County is one of the lowest in the country.